Come Find Bourbon in Covington, Frankfort, and Bardstown.

 Frankfort is only a 1 hour drive from Bardstown or Covington.
 Make plans to stay in The Meeting House B&B, a welcoming home with over 180 years of history in the heart of the historic district, or Home2 Suites by Hilton Frankfort, the city’s newest hotel off I-64 and near key points of interest.
 Or take your pick among our abundant accommodation options.

 Drive 10 minutes to tour Buffalo Trace Distillery, the nation’s longest-running and most award-winning distillery, which produces Buffalo Trace, E.H.
 Taylor, Blanton’s, Eagle Rare, Van Winkle, among other brands.
-Seven different tours are offered, each about an hour long with a tasting.
+Seven different tours are offered, all complimentary, and each about an hour long with a tasting.

 Drive 13 minutes to tour Three Boys Farm Distillery, a craft distillery on a 122-acre farm, where owner/distiller Ross Caldwall handcrafts bourbons and whiskies in his barn.
 At this artisan distillery it’s possible to taste bourbon straight from the barrel and even buy a bottle to fill yourself.